JMorr4/Computer-Science/Systems Software.md

 Memory management means controlling and coordinating memory, assigning portions called "blocks" to various running programs to optimise overall system performance.

 ### Peripheral Management
-Peripheral devices, such as speakers or keyboards, are hardware devices that are
+Peripheral devices, such as speakers or keyboards, are hardware devices that are connected to the computer and can communicate with it.
+They are able to do this because of the OS, which controls the connection between all hardware, software and peripheral devices in a computer system.

+### Utility Software
+Utility software is designed to maintain a computer system and optimise it's functions.
+These are several examples of utility software:
+- File management
+- Defragmentation
+- Backups
+- Encryption